 First and foremost, the only reliable source to attain solid tax advice in Toronto comes from a certified accountant or lawyer.

-After the registration and the final closing date of your condo unit, you’ll be solely liable to all kinds of closing costs.
+After the registration and the final closing date of your condo unit, you’ll be solely liable for all kinds of closing costs.
 Some developments even include the education and development price, Tarion legal fees, and HST on appliances.

 Generally, incurring any profit from an assignment obligates you to give money as a form of tax.